sosia-dev/sosia/docs/functioning.rst

 * `country`: The most frequent country of all affiliations listed on publications most recent to the year of treatment
 * `language`: The language(s) of the published documents of an author up until the year of treatment
 * `reference_sim`: The cosine similarity of references listed in publications up until the year of treatment between the matched scientist and the scientist (references may be missing)
-* `abstract_sim`: The cosine similarity of words used in abstract of publications up until the year of treatment between the matched scientist and the scientist, approriately filtered and stemmed using `nltk <https://www.nltk.org/>`_ and `sklearn <https://scikit-learn.org//>`_ (abstracts my be missing)
+* `abstract_sim`: The cosine similarity of words used in abstracts of publications up until the year of treatment between the matched scientist and the scientist, approriately filtered and stemmed using `nltk <https://www.nltk.org/>`_ and `sklearn <https://scikit-learn.org//>`_ (abstracts my be missing)

+Alernatively, you can provide a list of above keywords to only obtain information on these keywords.
+This is helpful as some information takes time to gather.

 It is easy to work with namedtuples.
 For example, using `pandas <https://pandas.pydata.org/>`_ you easily turn the list into a pandas DataFrame: